GeoArkadeep/Stresslog/docs/paper/paper.md

 It is possible to use nothing other than a standard spreadsheet to carry out geomechanical modelling, however such a process is very tedious if iterative methods are to be used.

 Most software in standard use in the petroleum industry apply certain simplifying assumptions, mainly in the form of assuming that the vertical stress constitutes a principal stress.
 And that is usually a very good approximation, but there are situations where this is not the case, especially in regions experiencing isostatic re-adjustment or salt tectonism, among others.
-While there are open-source multi-physics packages, they are more suited to solving field-scale problems.
-Using them in a wellsite/operations sense, especially if real-time performance is required, is ill-advised.
+While there are open-source multi-physics packages, using them in a wellsite/operations sense, especially if real-time performance is required, is ill-advised.
 There is thus, a need for a dedicated tool for wellbore stability analysis.

 This python package is aimed at empowering researchers with a simple to use and comprehensive 1D mechanical earth modelling tool that is freely available and which researchers can modify to apply their own methods when neccessary, while allowing practitioners to use the pre-defined algorithms to calculate solutions, iteratively process and export well log data.